 If you fall behind in your oral hygiene and you stop making dentist appointments, bacterial infection will get worse.
 A problem that could have been solved with a filling may infect an entire tooth.
 If the bacteria spread to your root canals, you need root canal therapy to remove the infection.
 Root canal therapy eliminates the harmful bacteria from the infected area and fortifies the tooth root to keep it safe from further infection.
 Your dentist will also fabricate a dental crown for you to cover and protect the damaged tooth.

-Restore Your Roots at Michael Flynn Dentistry
+Restore Your Roots at Stubbs Family Dentistry